 While you may feel quite virtuous when you leave all your glass containers out for recycling, you might be surprised to know that much of your colored glass won’t be used.
 That’s because even though there’s a fairly constant demand for recycled clear glass, glass in colors such as green, brown and blue isn’t all that sought-after, so many recycling centers don’t bother processing it.
 As a result, waste colored glass is now being stock-piled in some locations, waiting for a use.
 Thanks to research conducted at the University of Greenwich, however, that glass may soon be used for filtering pollutants out of ground water.

-« Back to Waste glass could be used to clean water
+Read the full article: Waste glass could be used to clean water